 Walking is an easy, inexpensive, and healthy way for kids to get to school.

-More kids walking also makes the roads safer for everyone.
-More kids walking naturally leads to less motor vehicle traffic, less congestion, less pollution, and less impatient driving in front of the school.
+Kids walking to school make the roads safer for everyone.
+More kids walking naturally leads to less motor vehicle traffic, less congestion, less pollution, and less impatient driving in front of schools.
 That translates to safer school zones, healthier children, and better academic performance.

 Unfortunately, not every child in Toronto has a safe walk to school.

-Toronto was reminded of that, once again, in February 2018, when Duncan Xu was tragically struck and killed walking home from school in Scarborough.
+Toronto was reminded of that in February 2018, when Duncan Xu was tragically struck and killed walking home from school in Scarborough.